codeporting-translator/Docs/en/translator/cs2cpp/release-notes/2023/codeporting-translator-cs2cpp-23-4.md

 ## Major Features ##

 1. Delegate behavior brought to a state closer to that in C#.
-    * The delegate comparison logic has been redesigned.
+    1. The delegate comparison logic has been redesigned.
 The system no longer tries to compare delegates written via `std::bind` or `std::function` by postulating that they are not equal.
-    * Delegates as member functions are written without `std::bind`, which allows graceful detachment in accordance with similar behavior in C#.
+    1. Delegates as member functions are written without `std::bind` allowing graceful detachment following the similar behavior in C#.
-    * Delegate now behaves like a full fledged immutable reference type.
+    1. Delegate now behaves like a full-fledged immutable reference type.
-    * Added `operator +` and `operator -`.
+    1. Added `operator +` and `operator -`.
 The order of adding and removing callbacks has been corrected.
-    * Lots of other tweaks.
+    1. Lots of other tweaks.

 ## Minor fixes ##

-1. Accessor by index in GroupCollection is overriden.
+1. Accessor by index in GroupCollection is overridden.
 1. Name qualification for template base members is fixed.
 1. Removed unnecessary `static_cast` generation when using trivial numeric types.
 1. The `AllowBoxing` attribute is deprecated.